 Decolonise Glasgow acknowledges the leading role of student activism and protest, such as Rhodes Must Fall (University of Cape Town), Why is My Curriculum White (University College London) and the NUS Black Students’ Campaign (UK), in centring universities in this conversation.
-It also responds to the report ‘Slavery, Abolition and the University of Glasgow’ (Mullen and Newman) published in September 2018.
+It also responds to the report ‘Slavery, Abolition and the University of Glasgow’ (Mullen and Newman) published in 2018, and the Lab has strong links with the Beniba Centre for Slavery Studies, established in 2020.

 As a higher education institution with clear historical links to racial slavery located in a city colloquially known as ‘the second city of the British empire’, we believe in the importance of having a space for engaging in constructive dialogue about what decolonisation means and what decolonial work looks like at the University of Glasgow.

-We welcome individuals and groups within and beyond the university to get in touch by contacting the lab’s co-directors (below).
+We organise events like talks and workshops and circulate details of wider happenings.
+See below for a list of future events.
+We welcome individuals and groups within and beyond the university to get in touch by contacting the Lab’s co-directors (below).

 'Unsilencing the Haitian Revolution'